A troubled man was talking to the dead. He spoke aloud to phantasms that existed only in his deluded mind.

-Elsewhere, a young man worried about Mento.
-His name was Gar Logan, and while he lived in opulent splendor at the estate of his stepfather Steve Dayton, he was not enjoying the good life.
+Elsewhere, a young man was worried about Mento.
+His name was Gar Logan, and while he lived in opulent splendor at the estate of his stepfather Steve Dayton, he wasn’t enjoying the good life.
 The green-hued youth had failed to calm and secure his maddened stepfather, and his efforts to do so had left his best friend Vic Stone injured.

-He knew his pal would recover.
-Still, he felt guilty about how it had come to pass that the strong, fast, smart, and tough Cyborg had been injured.
+Although he knew his pal would recover, he still felt guilty about how it had come to pass that the strong, smart, and tough Cyborg had been injured.
 It was all due to his own failure to appease Dayton’s twisted mind.

-Vernon Questor, Steve Dayton’s business manager, appeared with his usual almost inhuman quiet and coughed gently.
+Vernon Questor, Steve Dayton’s business manager, appeared with his usual quiet demeanor and coughed gently to get his attention.

 Gar looked up.
 “Oh, Questor, what can I do for you?
 Don’t tell me we’re still getting bills for Donna’s wedding.”